Timeline: 75 years of Swiss-Chinese relations between business and human rights

 The 75 years of diplomatic relations between Switzerland and China began with a telegram.
 On January 17, 1950, the then-Swiss president, Max Petitpierre, wrote to his Chinese counterpart Mao Zedong, expressing Switzerland’s willingness to establish diplomatic relations: “[The Swiss government] has today de jure recognised the central government of the People’s Republic of China, with whom it will soon establish diplomatic relations”.
 This made Switzerland one of the first non-Communist European countries to recognise Mao’s regime, shortly after the United Kingdom and the Scandinavian countries did so.

 It was a bold move.
-On October 1, 1949, after winning an eight-year long civil war, Mao proclaimed the founding of the People’s Republic of China, the Communist country with the world’s largest population.
+On October 1, 1949, after winning a long civil war, Mao proclaimed the founding of the People’s Republic of China, the Communist country with the world’s largest population.
 As a result, the nationalist Chiang Kai-shek fled to the island of Taiwan and founded the Republic of China.
 Both struggled for international recognition.

 On October 7, 1949, Switzerland decided that as soon as 20 or 30 countries recognised the People’s Republic of China, it would follow suit.